Who Is The Insurance Adjuster and What Do They Do?

 If you are organized and actively participate in all these areas with your personal injury lawyer you will be in a much better position to negotiate.

-Once the adjuster has all the information and you have made them aware of your interest in settlement, they will usually submit an offer to you.
+Once the adjuster has all the info and you have made them aware of your interest in a settlement, they will usually submit an offer to you.

 - Have an approximate settlement amount in mind

 - Be patient, don’t jump at the first offer

 - If offer is low, get the claims adjuster to give specific reasons for their offer

 - Reiterate the physical and emotional pain and suffering experienced